 Sure, you’ve heard of a cheese-stuffed burger, but a cheese-stuffed meatball?!
 Now that’s next-level culinary innovation.
-Tuscan-spiced ground beef is wrapped around shredded mozzarella and then baked.
-While they’re in the oven, you’ll be boiling rigatoni and whipping up a marinara sauce any Nonna would be proud of.
-Everything is tossed together, then topped with buttery panko, Parmesan and more mozz.
+Tuscan-spiced ground beef is wrapped around shredded mozzarella, then baked.
+While the meatballs are in the oven, you’ll be boiling rigatoni and whipping up a marinara sauce any nonna would be proud of.
+Everything gets tossed together, then sprinkled with buttery panko, Parmesan and more mozz.
 A trip under the broiler transforms the topping into crunchy, melty perfection.
 “Now that’s a cheesy meatball!”

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Tuscan Heat Spice